surf-visualization/blospray/readme.md

 3. Geometry derived from volumetric data, specifically isosurfaces and slice planes.
-   In OSPRay these two types of derived geometry are rendered implicitly based on ray traversal of the volumetric data, so no explicit isosurface or slice plane geometry is created.
+   In OSPRay these two types of derived geometry are rendered implicitly based on ray traversal of the volumetric data, so no explicit isosurface or slice plane geometry needs to be created.
 As such, these geometry objects contain a reference to a volume object but are of type `OSPGeometry` themselves.
-These can also be added to the OSPRay scene, independent from the addition of the `OSPVolume` object.
+These can also be added to the OSPRay scene, independent from the addition of the referenced `OSPVolume` object.

 When working with volumetric objects in Blender it makes sense to have some flexibility in handling these three levels, mostly to allow sharing